Phone42.com

 Memory card slotmicroSD

 512 MB of RAM is not typically considered to be enough for a smartphone.
 The needed RAM amount for good performance depends on factors.
-These include the OS, the apps, and the services you use.
+These include the OS, the apps, and the services we use.
 Most people think a smartphone needs at least 32 GB of storage.
 The A1 has only 4 GB.
-You can expand the internal storage (4 GB) with a compatible microSD card.
+We can expand the internal storage (4 GB) with a compatible microSD card.

 Cameras, flash